ShreyanJain9/bskyrb/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install bskyrb

+You can also install the gem by cloning this repository and running `./install-local.sh`.

 ## Usage